biletnam/chef-moodle/README.md

-# Install Moodle with a LEPP stack using Chef
+# Install Moodle on a LEPP stack using Chef

 Strictly for demonstration purposes.